Sochaczew: World War II

-13 Polish policemen from Sochaczew were murdered by the Russians in Tver in April–May 1940 as part of the large Katyn massacre.
+13 Polish policemen from Sochaczew were murdered by the Soviets in Tver in April–May 1940 as part of the large Katyn massacre.

 German forces remained in Sochaczew until January 17, 1945, when the town was captured by the Red Army, and then restored to Poland.
-In the war, Sochaczew lost over 4,000 residents, including 100% of its Jewish population, and 40% of its buildings were destroyed.
+In the war, Sochaczew lost over 4,000 residents, including virtually all of its Jewish population, and 40% of its buildings were destroyed.